 Student Health Services

-Student Health Services provides the eligible Student Temple University community with affordable, accessible and high quality primary health care.
-We are located on the fourth floor of the 1800 Liacouras Walk building on Main Campus (4th floor.).
+Student Health Services provides the eligible Student Temple University community with affordable, accessible and high-quality primary health care.
+Student Health Services is located at 1700 N. Broad Street, 4th Floor (between the Barnes and Noble and the Wendy's).
 Student Health Services is staffed with Board Certified Physicians, Nurse Practitioners, RNs and Medical Assistants to meet your Healthcare needs.
-They have both walk-in and appointment services (appointments can be made on-line).
+They have both walk-in and appointment services (appointments can be made online).
 Information is also available on this page for dental services at the Temple Dental Clinic.

 Tuttleman Counseling Center

 For students at Temple University, Tuttleman Counseling Services offers support for your emotional, educational or vocational concerns.
 Assistance is confidential and free of charge.
 Tuttleman provides an atmosphere that is informal and professional, where you can feel safe and comfortable seeking help.
 A wide range of assistance is available including counseling, support groups, literature, and educational programs and outreach events.
-They offer walk in help Monday, Tuesday, Thursday and Friday, 10 am to 1:30 pm and Wednesday from 9 am to noon.
+They offer walk-in help Monday, Tuesday, Thursday, and Friday, 10 am to 1:30 pm and Wednesday from 9 am to noon (they also have walk-in hours on Saturdays from 9-noon during the fall and spring semesters).
 There is no charge for this service, and no one need know you visit them if you don't want anyone to know.
-They are located in the same building as Student Health Services: 1800 Liacouras Walk, 5th floor.
+They are located in the same building as Student Health Services: 1700 N. Broad Street, 2nd Floor (between the Barnes and Noble and the Wendy's).

 Wellness Resource Center